If you want to develop your child’s appreciation of poetry, there are a lot of great places to start.

 It can also be very helpful to have children write poems in their favourite style, whether that means the poem uses a lot of alliteration or takes the form of a limerick.
 Writing is a great way of developing core English skills and writing poems can really help to engage a child’s creative side.

-If you do find yourself struggling to teach your child more about poetry, or would like some extra tips on which new poems would be good to read, then you could always turn to a tutor for some additional help.
+If you do find yourself struggling to teach your child more about poetry, you could try singing the poems as songs or if you would like some extra tips on which new poems would be good to read, then you could always turn to a tutor for some additional help.

 An English tutor can help identify which works of poetry are likely to engage your child and they can also set them tasks to help develop their writing skills.
 Naturally, English tutors do not just specialise in poetry, so they can also help your child with any aspects of the wider English curriculum as well, including things such as: